Skip to content

 SoftWave: A More Effective Shockwave Therapy

-SoftWave is the only true unfocused shockwave treatment available on the market today.
+SoftWave is the only true broad-focused shockwave treatment available on the market today.
 This powerful technology can successfully initiate the body’s healing process without causing microtrauma.

 New Patient Special